zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the total number of retrieved rows.
+Calculates the total number of retrieved rows.

 **Parameter description**:

--   expr: any data type.
-When it is NULL, this row is not involved in count.
-If the ‘distinct’ keyword is specified, it indicates taking the unique count value.
+-   expr: Any data type.
+When it is NULL, this row is not counted.
+If the ‘distinct’ keyword is specified, it indicates using the unique count value.
--   partition by \[col1, col2…\]: Specify the columns to use window function.
+-   partition by \[col1, col2…\]: Specifies the columns to use window function.
--   order by col1 \[asc|desc\], col2\[asc|desc\]: if ‘order by’ clause is not specified,  return the count vale of ‘expr’ in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and the value is a cumulative count value from start row to current row in current window.
+-   order by col1 \[asc|desc\], col2\[asc|desc\]: If ‘order by’ clause is not specified,  return the count vale of ‘expr’ in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and the value is a cumulative count value from start row to the current row in the current window.

 **Return value**:

 Bigint type.

-**Note:** If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+**Note:** If the keyword ‘distinct’ is specified, the ‘order by’ clause cannot be used.

 **Example**:

-Suppose that the table ‘test\_src’ is existent and the column ‘user\_id’ of bigint type exists in this table.
+Thethe table ‘test\_src’ already exists and the column ‘user\_id’ of bigint type exists in this table.

 ```
 select user_id,